-- Close to half of the FTSE 100 companies including an ESG target in the annual bonus, the Long-Term Incentive Plan, or both.99 - 73% of S&P 500 companies tying executive compensation to some form of ESG performance as of 2021.100 - The Net Zero Banking Alliance, representing over 40% of global banking assets, committing to align the group's lending and investment portfolios with net-zero emissions by 2050.
-[10] - Nordea committing to facilitate over EUR 200 billion in green and sustainable financing by 2025.102 - BlackRock's USD 4.4 billion lending facility linking borrowing costs to staff diversity targets.
-103 - WSP Global's USD 1.2 billion syndicated revolving credit facility with borrowing costs linked to greenhouse gas emissions, "green revenues" and the proportion of women in management positions.104
+- Close to half of the FTSE 100 companies including an ESG target in the annual bonus, the Long-Term Incentive Plan or both.121 - 73% of S&P 500 companies tying executive compensation to some form of ESG performance as of 2021.122 - Companies that are invested in by the "Big Three" of asset management Vanguard, BlackRock and State Street are more likely to link ESG incentives with executive pay given asset managers' desire to see such ties with compensation.123 - The Net Zero Banking Alliance, representing over 40% of global banking assets, committing to align the group's lending and investment portfolios with net-zero emissions by 2050.124 - Nordea committing to facilitate over EUR 200 billion in green and sustainable financing by 2025.125 - BlackRock's USD 4.4 billion lending facility linking borrowing costs to staff diversity targets.126 - WSP Global's USD 1.2 billion syndicated revolving credit facility with borrowing costs linked to greenhouse gas emissions, "green revenues" and the proportion of women in management positions.127 - Enerplus's USD 900 million bank credit facility where borrowing costs vary by plus or minus five basis points according to performance against targets on greenhouse gas emissions, water management and health and safety.128

-- Enerplus's USD 900 million bank credit facility where borrowing costs vary by plus or minus five basis points according to performance against targets on greenhouse gas emissions, water management and health and safety.105 - Gibson Energy's USD 750 million revolving credit facility with borrowing costs linked to the diversity of its board and workforce. - Bridgestone's USD 1.1 billion credit facility with an interest rate based on its ESG risk rating as determined by independent ratings providers Sustainalytics and FTSE Russell. - Carlyle Group's USD 4.1 billion credit facility linked to achieving 30% diversity on the boards of the companies it controls within two years of ownership.
-106
+- Gibson Energy's USD 750 million revolving credit facility with borrowing costs linked to the diversity of its board and workforce. - Bridgestone's USD 1.1 billion credit facility with an interest rate based on its ESG risk rating as determined by independent ratings providers Sustainalytics and FTSE Russell. - Carlyle Group's USD 4.1 billion credit facility linked to achieving 30% diversity on the boards of the companies it controls within two years of ownership.129